neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 Aspect
 	An aspect is the part of the application which cross-cuts the core concerns of multiple objects.
-In FLOW3, aspects are implemented as regular classes which are tagged by the ``@aspect`` annotation.
+In TYPO3 Flow, aspects are implemented as regular classes which are tagged by the ``@aspect`` annotation.
 The methods of an aspect class represent advices, the properties may be used for introductions.

 Join point
 	A join point is a point in the flow of a program.
 Examples are the execution of a method or the throw of an exception.
-In FLOW3, join points are represented by the ``TYPO3\FLOW3\AOP\JoinPoint`` object which contains more information about the circumstances like name of the called method, the passed arguments or type of the exception thrown.
+In TYPO3 Flow, join points are represented by the ``TYPO3\Flow\AOP\JoinPoint`` object which contains more information about the circumstances like name of the called method, the passed arguments or type of the exception thrown.
 A join point is an event which occurs during the program flow, not a definition which defines that